tiptoppp/MemoryNoAdmin.dll/readme.md

 This modified version of memory.dll will allow you to create cheats that will not require administrator privileges.

-This version only supports x64 platforms
+This version only supports x64 platforms.

 ## DOWNLOAD
 [MemoryNoAdmin.dll](https://github.com/tiptoppp/MemoryNoAdmin.dll/releases/tag/1)